-This lesson introduces you to the Latin alphabet and how to pronounce Latin words.
+This lesson introduces the Latin alphabet and how to pronounce Latin words.

 Alphabet.
 The alphabet of the ancient Romans was ultimately composed of 24 letters and is the same alphabet that we use minus j and w.
 In botanical Latin, you will encounter all 26 letters of our alphabet.